oniyukii/anxiety/scenes/act4.md

 `bb({ eyes:"annoyed" })`

-h: Beh, ci riveliamo *essere* un fardello...Well, if it turns out we *are* being a burden...
+h: Beh, se ci riveliamo *essere* un fardello...Well, if it turns out we *are* being a burden...

 ```
 hong({ eyes:"surprise" });